TheKodeToad/aoc2025/README.md

 `make run-day3`/`make run-day3-part2`

 ~~I skipped day 2.~~ (I went back and did it now) Go because I just wanted to focus on the challenge not the language this time.

+## Day 4

+Let's ramp things up... only import "C" is allowed (my solution isn't great but I'm glad to have earned my stars)